Skip to application

 Usually not eligible

-• Low-impact scanner output without verified exploitability
+• Automated scanner output without verified exploitability

 • Missing security headers without a demonstrated exploit chain